harg74/World_Weather_Analysis/README.md

 <img width="748" alt="Screen Shot 2021-10-25 at 10 46 59" src="https://user-images.githubusercontent.com/78564912/138728227-b14a9065-8262-469a-bd52-a25eb1669133.png">

-Once we retreived our random coordinates, we applied a filter for the cities that had a temparature above 70º F, but below 95º F and store it in a data frame.
+Once we retreived our random coordinates, we applied a filter for the cities that had a temparature above 70º F, but below 95º F and store them in a data frame.

 See full code here: ---> [https://github.com/harg74/World_Weather_Analysis/blob/main/Vacation_Search/Vacation_Search.ipynb]